 Support and guidance documents

-The Code of Practice and Technical Specification details the SEAI standards for the Better Energy programmes.
-A Contractor wishing to enter the list of Registered Contractors must have the minimum levels of competency and commit to supplying materials and equipment and to perform the works to the defined standards.
-The COP is based on S.R.54:2014 "Code of Practice for the Energy Efficient Retrofit of Dwellings".
+The DTSS details the technical requirements for the SEAI residential Programmes.
+A Contractor carrying out works for these Programmes must have the minimum levels of competency and commit to supplying materials and equipment and to perform the works to the defined requirements.
+The DTSS is based on S.R.54:2014 "Code of Practice for the Energy Efficient Retrofit of Dwellings".

 Quality Assurance and Disciplinary Procedures (QADP)